grammarly/gaqcorpus/README.md

 3. [Yelp Open Dataset](https://www.yelp.com/dataset)
 4. [Cornell ChangeMyView Data v1.0](https://chenhaot.com/pages/changemyview.html)

 These data are all available free of charge provided you request them from the original sources and agree to the respective license terms.
-Once you have gained access to the first three corpora listed above, please forward the confirmations to Courtney Napoles (courtney.napoles@grammarly.com), along with your affiliation and a short description of how you will be using the data, and we will provide access to the GAQCorpus.
+Once you have gained access to the first three corpora listed above, please forward the confirmations to Grammarly (peng.wang@grammarly.com), along with your affiliation and a short description of how you will be using the data, and we will provide access to the GAQCorpus.
 Please let us know if you have any questions.

 ---
 *Author contact information:*